Crossing-Tech/babel/babel-doc/source/camel/basics.rst

 To modify this default behavior, you may create your own naming strategy in your ``RouteBuilder`` such as:

 .. includecode:: ../../../babel-camel/babel-camel-core/src/test/scala/io/xtech/babel/camel/CamelDSLSpec.scala#doc:babel-camel-id-strategy

-You may shortcut the Babel naming strategy by tagging your RouteBuilder with the ``NoDefaultIds`` trait:

-.. includecode:: ../../../babel-camel/babel-camel-core/src/test/scala/io/xtech/babel/camel/IdSpec.scala#doc:babel-camel-no-id